A Rotation-Invariant Framework for Deep Point Cloud Analysis: Experiments

 \subsection{Evaluation: 3D Shape Retrieval}

 Besides 3D shape classification and object part segmentation, we further evaluate our method on 3D shape retrieval using the perturbed ShapeNet Core55 dataset~\cite{chang2015shapenet}.
 Here, we followed the rules of the SHREC'17 3D shape retrieval contest~\cite{savva2017shrec17}, where each model has been randomly rotated by a uniformly-sampled rotation in SO(3).
 For a fair comparison, we trained and tested all methods on the provided training/validation/testing sets, and evaluated their performance with the official evaluation metrics,~\ie, precision (P@N), recall (R@N), F1-score (F1@N), mean average precision (mAP), and normalized discounted cumulative gain (NDCG).
-On each shape, 2,048 points are sampled as the network input.
-To combine the retrieval results of different categories, we followed~\cite{savva2017shrec17} to use the macro and micro average strategies on the above five metrics.
-For a better demonstration, we also compute the average score over all the metrics.
+On each shape, 2048 points were sampled as the network input.
+To combine the retrieval results of different categories, we followed~\cite{savva2017shrec17} to use the macro and micro average strategies on the above five metrics. \new{For a better demonstration, we also followed the official SHREC'17 contest to compute the average score between mAPs by using the micro and macro strategies as another metric.}

 Table~\ref{tab:retrieval} reports the evaluation results.
 Overall, a larger metric value indicates a better retrieval performance.
-Compared with the contest winner~\cite{furuya2016deep} and also the recent rotation-invariant methods~\cite{rao2019spherical,zhang2019rotation}, our method achieves the best performance for most evaluation metrics (six out of ten metrics), and also the best average score with a large margin compared with others.
+Compared with the contest winner~\cite{furuya2016deep} and also the recent rotation-invariant methods~\cite{rao2019spherical,zhang2019rotation}, our method achieves comparable performance on most evaluation metrics, and also the best average score (see the right-most column) by a large margin compared with others.